telerik/reporting-docs/embedding-reports/asp-net-reporting.md

 # Embedding Telerik Reporting in ASP.NET Reporting Applications

 ASP.NET is a mature Microsoft Web technology for building client-side, server-side, and combined applications.
-This article offers a brief overview of the most popular approaches to integrate and use Telerik Reporting in ASP.NET Web Reporting applications.
+This article offers a brief overview of the most popular approaches for integrating and using Telerik Reporting into ASP.NET Web Reporting applications.

 ## Displaying Reports in ASP.NET Web Reporting Applications